 Headphones will be required - no reading ability is assumed for RM Easimaths and full audio support is given.
 On the RM Easimaths homepage, click ‘Log in here’.
 Enter your username and password, click ‘Login’ and you will be taken to the Teacher dashboard.

-The Problem skills screen lists the activities where one or more pupils have had difficulties.
-Problems are grouped by skill, and are displayed in a list of expandable rows with the highest frequency of issues at the top of the list.
-Click ‘Preview activity’ to run the activity.
-You can retest the pupil on the skill the next time they log in by by ticking next to the pupil’s name and clicking ‘Retest selected’.
+The problem skills screen lists the activities where one or more pupils have had difficulties.
+Problems can be grouped by either pupil or topic and are displayed in a list of expandable rows.
+These skills can be ordered alphabetically or by frequency - where the pupils or topics with the most problem activities will appear first.
+The problem activities can be previewed and you can manually set the pupil to be retested on a skill the next time they sign in by clicking ‘Retest selected’.